-A fascinating new exhibition has been anounced by English Heritage for Kenwood House in North London.
-"Eat, Drink, and Be Merry - The British at Table 1600-2000", will run from 27 June to 24 September, 2000 (so you have plenty of time to fit it into your vacation plans for next year).
+A fascinating new exhibition has been announced by English Heritage for Kenwood House in North London.
+"Eat, Drink, and Be Merry - The British at Table 1600-2000", will run from 27 June to 24 September 2000 (so you have plenty of time to fit it into your vacation plans for next year).

 Tracing the changing styles of dining and attitudes towards drinking and eating from Elizabethan times to the present, the exhibition features 30 paintings, from "Grace before a Meal" (1725) by Joseph van Aken, to "Nursery Tea" (1912), by Vanessa Bell.

 The dinner is Tudor, a delicious feast of sweetmeats under an arbour, and tea-time is set in a 1930's nursery.
 There are displays of a Windsor Castle banquet, a drinking party set in the 18th century, and a formal dinner from the Regency period.
-The future is not forgotten amidst all this display of culinary glories past; there is a 21st century picnic basket laden with what the curators of the exhibition thinks will represent the future of British food.
+The future is not forgotten amidst all this display of culinary glories past; there is a 21st-century picnic basket laden with what the curators of the exhibition think will represent the future of British food.

 More Old Master paintings will be shown in the Dining Room Lobby, and the Green Room has been redecorated in the style of an 1820 watercolour of the chamber.
 Finally, the Music Room has a more feminine look, all the better to set off the fine series of portraits of Georgian women displayed there.